5 planet-friendly christmas decorations you can totally make yourself

 You'll need:

-– Old books beyond repair (loose pages, water damage, the ones nobody’s bringing back) or newspapers
+– Old books beyond repair or newspapers

 – Scissors